patrickenfuego/FFEncoder/README.md

 ## Audio Options

 FFEncoder supports the mapping/transcoding of 2 distinct audio streams to the output file.
-For audio that is transcoded, the primary audio stream is used as it's generally lossless (TrueHD, DTS-HD MA, LPCM, etc.). **It is never recommended to transcode from one lossy codec to another**.
+For audio that is transcoded, the primary audio stream is used as it's generally lossless (TrueHD, DTS-HD MA, LPCM, etc.). **It is never recommended to transcode from one lossy codec to another**; if the primary audio stream is lossy compressed, it is best to copy it instead of forcing a transcode.

 FFEncoder currently supports the following audio options wih the `-Audio`/`-Audio2` parameters.
 When selecting a named codec (like EAC3, AC3, etc.) the script will go through the following checks: